nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-Tell the server what is our position in our branch (xth generation)
+We tell the server what our position is in our branch (xth generation) on the distributed network.

 #### Function Names